 Alternatively, you could fill with chorizo for a smokier flavor!

 Preheat oven to 350F, then place secured bacon wrapped dates on an aluminum foil-lined baking sheet.
 Bake, turning the dates over carefully every 5-6 minutes, until bacon is crispy on all sides, about 25-35 minutes.

 Honestly, this recipe could not be simpler to make!
-It can be prepped in 5 minutes, and eaten just as quickly.
+Five minutes of prep time, and eaten just as quickly.
 Shout out your favorite filling for stuffed dates below!